 Despite all these affiliations, there’s only one boss I listen to.

-I am a labour economist, and for the last ten years or so my research interests have been in the economics of education.
+I am a labour economist, and for the last twenty years or so my research interests have been in the economics of education.
 My particular interests are in teacher effectiveness; pupil motivation; school accountability; choice and competition, school admissions and unequal access to high-performing schools.
 I also work on the educational performance of minority students and ethnic segregation in schools.

 Previously I have worked on employment and unemployment dynamics, the analysis of poverty and household income dynamics, incentives in organisations, and a few other topics.